 The fastest living animal, this bird can dive at speeds of up to 261 miles per hour!
 It is currently being reintroduced to the state in urban areas, where skyscrapers replace the cliffs it traditionally nested on.

 Also called southern spicebush, this colony-forming shrub grows in swampy depressions in lowland forests.
 It is an Endangered species.
 In Missouri, only one population occurs, in southern Ripley County.

-One of the rarest darters in Missouri is part of a highly distinctive fish community living in the lower Spring River and its North Fork, in Jasper and Barton counties.
-Just as the landscape transitions from prairie to Ozarks, the stream character changes, there, too.
+The redfin darter is of the rarest darters in Missouri and is endangered in our state.
+It is part of a highly distinctive fish community living in the lower Spring River and its North Fork, in Jasper and Barton counties.

 Missouri’s southeastern lowlands are home to a fantastic array of plants and animals found nowhere else in the state.
 The Sabine shiner is one of them—in Missouri, it’s known only from a short stretch of the Black River in Butler County.